COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

       _description_example.case
       _description_example.detail
 ;
-       Example 1 in the first semicolon delimited field.
+       Example 1 in the first semicolon-delimited field.
 ;
 ;
-       Detail 1 in the second semicolon delimited field.
+       Detail 1 in the second semicolon-delimited field.
 ;
 ;
-       Example 2 in the first semicolon delimited field.
+       Example 2 in the first semicolon-delimited field.
 ;
 ;
-       Detail 2 in the second semicolon delimited field.
+       Detail 2 in the second semicolon-delimited field.
 ;

 # Alignment of single-line values